-4.2 The Governments 4 year rent reduction period ended in 2019/20, and the Government announced that rents would revert to the previous formulaic increase for a period of 5 years.
-Therefore, rents will increase by Consumer Price Index (CPI) + 1% from 2020/21 to 2024/25, which means we are continuing to set dwelling rents within Department for Levelling Up, Housing & Communities (DLUHC) guidelines and so the annual increases in rents paid by tenants are set by reference to national Government policy.
+- 4.2 The Government's 4 year rent reduction period ended in 2019/20, and the Government announced at the time that rents would revert to the previous formulaic increase for a period of 5 years, which meant they would increase by the Consumer Price Index (CPI) + 1% from 2020/21 to 2024/25. - 4.2.1 However, the Government recently announced that "In light of exceptional circumstances, the government has since adjusted this policy in order to protect social housing tenants from very large nominal-terms rent increases that would otherwise have been permitted in 2023-24 due to higher than expected levels of inflation.
+For rent periods that begin in the 12 months from 1 April 2023 to 31 March 2024, the CPI plus 1 percentage point limit on annual rent increases is replaced by a 7% 'ceiling'.
+This means that, in that year, registered providers may increase rents by up to 7%.
+However, it does not affect the calculation of the maximum initial rent when properties are first let or subsequently re-let.
+In particular, the restriction does not apply to the calculation of formula rent or the rent caps that apply to social rent properties". - 4.2.2 Therefore, the rent increase proposals within this report mean we are continuing to set dwelling rents within Department for Levelling Up, Housing and Communities (DLUHC) guidelines and so the annual increases in rents paid by tenants are set by reference to national Government policy.
 The Government expects local authorities to apply rent restructuring to all their HRA properties and is the assumption the Government made when establishing the amount of debt we would take on under HRA Reform.
 As a reminder, the aim is that social rents reflect the condition and location of properties, local earnings and property size.
 Each property continues to have a target rent calculated using the Government's formula, and this increases annually by the September CPI figure + 1.0%.
-Rents are able to be moved to target rent when the property becomes empty, and there are caps in place to protect tenants from very large increases.

-- 4.2.1 There is no information to suggest what will happen to rents after 2024/25, but the prudent assumption within the MTFF and 30 year Business Plan is that rents will increase in line with the Consumer Price Index (CPI) only. - 4.3 As part of the process for setting the 2022/23 HRA budget, it is necessary to revisit the 2021/22 position to forecast the predicted level of HRA balances along with identifying any risk areas or cost pressures which could have an impact in future years.
+Rents are able to be moved to target rent when the property becomes empty, and there are caps in place to protect tenants from very large increases. - 4.2.3 There is no information to suggest what will happen to rent increases in 2024/25, and whether a cap on increases will be applied again by the Government if inflation levels remain high.
+Furthermore, there is no information to suggest what will happen to rents after 2024/25, but the prudent assumption within the MTFF and 30 year Business Plan is that rents will increase in line with the Consumer Price Index (CPI) only. - 4.3 As part of the process for setting the 2023/24 HRA budget, it is necessary to revisit the 2022/23 position to forecast the predicted level of HRA balances along with identifying any risk areas or cost pressures which could have an impact in future years.

-2021/22 Revised Housing Revenue Account
+2022/23 Revised Housing Revenue Account

-4.4 Appendix A shows the Revised Housing Revenue Account (HRA) estimates for 2021/22.
-There have been some amendments to the original budget for 2021/22 during the course of the current financial year.
-A reconciliation is therefore provided in the following table between the Original and Revised budget for 2021/22:-
+4.4 Appendix A shows the Revised Housing Revenue Account (HRA) estimates for 2022/23.
+There have been some amendments to the original budget for 2022/23 during the course of the current financial year.
+A reconciliation is therefore provided in the following table between the Original and Revised budget for 2022/23:-

-Reconciliation between Original and Revised 2021/22 HRA Budget
+Reconciliation between Original and Revised 2022/23 HRA Budget

-Budget 21/22 Commentary
+Budget 22/23 Commentary

 £'000

-Original Budget Deficit - Agreed 27 th January 2021
+Original Budget Deficit - Agreed 26 th January 2022

-2020/21 Budgets c/fwd 399 Agreed by Assistant Director of

-Corporate and Improvement
+2021/22 Budgets c/fwd 318 Agreed by Assistant Director of Corporate and Improvement

-Revised Budget Deficit 399
+Revised Budget Deficit 318

-2021/22 Forecast Outturn Position
+2022/23 Forecast Outturn Position